Academic writing task 1 – How to get a 7 (or more)

 The IELTS band descriptors for Coherence and Cohesion, Lexical Resource and Grammar are the same in task 1 and task 2.

-Watch this video from an ex-IELTS examiner explaining what you need to do to get a 7 in those areas (start at 04m30s).
+Watch this video by E2Langauge explaining what you need to do to get a 7 in those areas (start at 04m30s).

 Jump to a specific part of the video by clicking on the times below: